DocsFlow gets “exceptionally good” rating in a full review from InDesign Magazine

 DocsFlow is one of those plug-ins that can literally be life-changing in how much it improves your workflow, especially when you work with documents written or edited by a number of people.
 It’s certainly no replacement for the power of Adobe InCopy, but it’s more than enough for many (and perhaps most) InDesign users.

-If you’re an InDesign Magazine subscriber, enjoy the review.
-If not, I’d strongly suggest you subscribe–it’s always chock-full of helpful news, critical tips, in-depth how-to’s, and insightful reviews.
+The InDesign Magazine folks have kindly let us host a reprint of the review for you to read without a subscription.
+But I’d strongly suggest you subscribe to the magazine anyway—it’s always chock-full of helpful news, critical tips, in-depth how-to’s, and insightful reviews.